polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 ## Pallet Dispatchable Extrinsics

 Dispatchable functions enable users to interact with the pallet and trigger state changes.
 These functions are represented as "extrinsics," which are similar to transactions.
-They must return a [`DispatchResult`](https://paritytech.github.io/polkadot-sdk/master/frame_support/dispatch/type.DispatchResult.html){target=\_blank} and be annotated with both a weight and a call index.
+They must return a [`DispatchResult`](https://paritytech.github.io/polkadot-sdk/master/frame_support/dispatch/type.DispatchResult.html){target=\_blank} and be annotated with a weight and a call index.

 The `#[pallet::call_index]` macro is used to explicitly define an index for calls in the `Call` enum.
 This is useful for maintaining backward compatibility in the event of new dispatchables being introduced, as changing the order of dispatchables would otherwise alter their index.